TomPlanche/aoc-cli-v2/README.md

 aoc-cli-v2 analytics
 ```

-All timing runs use `--release` mode for accurate performance measurements.
-Output includes execution time in milliseconds with microsecond precision.
+The `time` command works from both the workspace root and within day folders.
+When run from a day folder, it automatically detects the day number.
+All timing runs use `--release` mode for accurate performance measurements with microsecond precision.

 ### Updating Existing Projects